 2. Questioning (Define a narrow question, may use PICO)

 The PICO format is commonly used to define the research question into one that is a searchable question.
 In some cases, the PICO format may not work and another format can be used.
 The P in PICO is Patient/Problem or Person.
 I is for Intervention/Exposure/Therapy or Treatment.
 C is optional and is for Comparison (such as a placebo or another drug/therapy) and O is for Outcome(s), what is the expected or anticipated outcome you will find in the literature?
-A systematic review question should be narrow in scope.
+A systematic review question should also be narrow in scope in order to be able to conduct the review in one year.
 The purpose of a systematic review is to draw conclusions based on the evidence to answer that one well-defined and narrow question.

 3. Planning (Create a protocol, plan methods & strategies, register protocol) * This course focuses on the planning stage